How an LMS used to work

 Perhaps your efficiency could be realised – not by changing the platform directly – but by making two existing systems more efficient?
 Bridging the gap between two systems might allow you to simplify an underlying process for HR or improve adoption by providing a targeted multi-device experience for your users.

 A common theme we find with our clients is that although the training content has been given a responsive design, the LMS hasn’t, and is therefore difficult to use.
-This scenario brings us back to the $300 million button dilemma, where your user is ready to login and commit to a transaction but the barrier is the system itself.
+This scenario brings us back to the $300 million button dilemma, where your user is ready to login and commits to a transaction but the barrier is the system itself.
 In the commercial world of consumer systems this kind of barrier wouldn’t be acceptable, because it would prove a direct detriment to profits.
 In the world of learning management systems your currency is ‘engagement with the content’, so why accept these kind of barriers?
 The solution might be as simple as changing a button.

 Alastair has over nine years of industry experience and is a highly skilled developer as well as a trained graphic designer, with a wide range of experience in the successful delivery of learning management systems, elearning projects, websites and desktop applications for business and commercial audiences.